kallaway/100-days-of-code/r1-log.md

 ### R1D24 - July 20th, 2018

 Reached end of the first half of week 2 for the Coursera specialization.
 Yesterday I was practicing how to implement an immutable stack and some more design patterns for TDD.
 Also started working on implementing Money pattern in a program I made at work because I think that would help me process fields with currencies a lot easier.

+### R1D25 - July 21st, 2018

+Completed first half of week 2 on the Coursera specialization.
+Yesterday I changed the Money class to use a BigDecimal instead of an int, found a weird bug which took me hours to figure out, but in the end I solved it.
+Remember int == int, but BigDecimal.equals(BigDecimal), BigDecimal == BigDecimal compares references instead of the values stored.